 By keeping with this routine you do not have to think too much about what to eat and convincing yourself to eat healthy at every meal.

 Of course, this diet is a little boring, but it is healthy and cheap.
 In fact, I find it to be the best fat-loss diet since it is so straightforward.
 It keeps you full and you always know what and when the next meal is there.
 By dividing the day into small manageable timeslots it is much easier to “stick-it-out” to the next meal.

-A major part the best fat-loss diet is to get rid of added sugar in your foods.
+A major part of the best fat-loss diet is to get rid of added sugar in your foods.
 The study also shows that high sugar levels can damage your brain and cause or worsen dementia.

 The exclusion of sugar is no big problem and your body adapts quite rapidly.
 It is just like turning the volume of your stereo down and your ears will adjust.
 The craving for sugary foods hangs on for the first couple of days.
 At the beginning of the process, you are most motivated and eager to do the right thing.
 That helps to get through the first “tough” days and after that, it becomes much easier.
 Things like raisins, fruits, and daddles are small explosions of sugary taste and you will be surprised how easy it is to relinquish added sugar.

-The videos below are some of the best if you really want to learn about the mechanics behind the obesity epidemic we are in right now.
+The video below is one of the best if you really want to learn about the mechanics behind the obesity epidemic.
 They are need-to-know knowledge if you are serious about your health.
-I can tell you that you will be surprised by the facts that are presented.
+You that you will be surprised by the facts that are presented.

 To start the day with coffee and carrots are my prime choice.
 It is a power-boost of caffeine, fibers, vitamins, and antioxidants.
 Did you know that coffee has higher levels of antioxidants than blueberries?